|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Bristol in the United Kingdom (UK).
 Royal Air Force (RAF) serial number NE483.
 Disassembled and shipped overseas to Australia.

-On December 6, 1944 took off on a water craft sweep in the Celebes, the aircraft was seen to dive sharply to attack motor transport on a coastal road near Cape Binta.
-The aircraft overshot the target and crashed into a hill directly behind the road and blazed fiercly.
-No sign of survivors by crew of accompanying aicraft.
+On December 6, 1944 took off from Pitu Airfield (Pitoe) on Morotai Island piloted by F/Lt Alexander R. MacPherson with observer F/Sgt Norman R. Stanton on a sweep against water craft off Celebes and was last seen diving sharply to attack motor transport on a coastal road near Cape Binta.
+The aircraft overshot the target and crashed into a hill behind the road and caught fire blazing fiercely.

-The site was visited by RAAF Searcher Party and identified as A19-202.
-Remains of both crew members were recovered, yet individual identification was impossible.
+The same RAAF Searcher Team recovered the remains of both crew but individual identification was impossible.

-Both crew were offiicially declared dead the day of the mission.
-Both were initially buried at Morotai before being reinterred together in Ambon War Cemetery at joint grave 33.
+Both crew were officially declared dead the day of the mission.
+Both were initially buried at Morotai before being permanently buried at Ambon War Cemetery at joint grave 33.
 A. 5-6.

 CWGC - Alexander Roy MacPherson